JistoInc/examples/image-creation/README.md

 ## Tarballs

-These images are built into ready to use tarballs in the built directory
+These images have built into ready to use tarballs in the built directory

+## Job Files

+These images have correspondingly named job files in the job-creation directory.